Ian N Proops

 He has teaching interests in Early Modern Philosophy (especially Descartes and Leibniz), Hegel/German Idealism, Metaphysics, and the Philosophy of Language.

-Professor Proops is a founding editor of The Review of Symbolic Logic, where he handles submissions on the history of analytic philosophy, as well as a section-editor (in the same subfield) for Philosophy Compass.
+Professor Proops was a founding editor of The Review of Symbolic Logic, where handled submissions on the history of analytic philosophy, and is currently serving as a section-editor (in the same subfield) for Philosophy Compass.

 He earned his B.A. in PPE and a B. Phil. (on Kant's Transcendental Idealism under the supervision of Ralph Walker) at Oxford.
 He went on to earn a Ph.D. from Harvard, where he wrote a disseration on Wittgenstein's Tractatus under the supervision of Warren Goldfarb, Richard Heck, and Charles Parsons.
 Before coming to Texas, he taught for ten years at the University of Michigan.

-During the academic year 2012-2013 Professor Proops is on leave as a Fellow at the National Humanities Center, North Carolina.
-In the Fall of 2013 he will be co-teaching a graduate seminar on Kant with Katherine Dunlop.
+In the Fall of 2014 he will be co-teaching a graduate seminar on Leibniz's metaphysics with Katherine Dunlop.

 "Russell on Substitutivity and the Abandonment of Propositions," The Philosophical Review, vol. 120, no. 2, April 2011, 151-205.